Centene (NYSE:CNC) PT Raised to $110.00

-Centene (NYSE:CNC – Get Rating) had its price target hoisted by stock analysts at Stephens to $110.00 in a note issued to investors on Wednesday, Stock Target Advisor reports.
-The firm presently has an “outperform” rating on the stock.
-Stephens’ price objective points to a potential upside of 18.91% from the company’s current price.
+Centene (NYSE:CNC – Get Rating) had its target price boosted by Truist Financial from $102.00 to $110.00 in a research note released on Wednesday morning, The Fly reports.
+The brokerage currently has an outperform rating on the stock.

-Centene announced that its Board of Directors has authorized a stock buyback program on Friday, June 17th that authorizes the company to repurchase $3.00 billion in outstanding shares.
-This repurchase authorization authorizes the company to repurchase up to 6.3% of its shares through open market purchases.
-Shares repurchase programs are usually a sign that the company’s board of directors believes its shares are undervalued.
+Centene announced that its board has authorized a share repurchase program on Friday, June 17th that allows the company to repurchase $3.00 billion in outstanding shares.
+This repurchase authorization allows the company to buy up to 6.3% of its stock through open market purchases.
+Stock repurchase programs are typically an indication that the company’s leadership believes its stock is undervalued.

 Insiders Place Their Bets

-In other Centene news, Director Theodore R. Samuels II purchased 6,270 shares of the stock in a transaction dated Thursday, April 28th.
-The shares were bought at an average cost of $80.94 per share, with a total value of $507,493.80.
-Following the completion of the acquisition, the director now owns 11,000 shares of the company’s stock, valued at $890,340.
-The purchase was disclosed in a filing with the SEC, which is available through this link.
-In related news, Director Richard A. Gephardt sold 3,300 shares of Centene stock in a transaction dated Tuesday, June 21st.
-The stock was sold at an average price of $80.01, for a total transaction of $264,033.00.
-Following the transaction, the director now directly owns 37,260 shares of the company’s stock, valued at $2,981,172.60.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, Director Theodore R. Samuels II bought 6,270 shares of the stock in a transaction that occurred on Thursday, April 28th.
-The shares were purchased at an average cost of $80.94 per share, for a total transaction of $507,493.80.
-Following the completion of the acquisition, the director now owns 11,000 shares of the company’s stock, valued at $890,340.
-The disclosure for this purchase can be found here.
-Insiders have sold 26,000 shares of company stock valued at $2,164,980 over the last three months.
+In other Centene news, Director Richard A. Gephardt sold 4,480 shares of the stock in a transaction on Friday, July 8th.
+The stock was sold at an average price of $88.00, for a total value of $394,240.00.
+Following the sale, the director now owns 22,560 shares in the company, valued at $1,985,280.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+In other Centene news, Director Richard A. Gephardt sold 4,480 shares of the stock in a transaction on Friday, July 8th.
+The stock was sold at an average price of $88.00, for a total value of $394,240.00.
+Following the sale, the director now owns 22,560 shares in the company, valued at $1,985,280.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, Director Richard A. Gephardt sold 10,220 shares of the stock in a transaction on Thursday, June 23rd.
+The stock was sold at an average price of $84.03, for a total value of $858,786.60.
+Following the completion of the sale, the director now owns 27,040 shares in the company, valued at approximately $2,272,171.20.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 18,000 shares of company stock worth $1,517,060 over the last quarter.
 Company insiders own 1.50% of the company’s stock.

 Hedge Funds Weigh In On Centene